brian7704/OpenTAKServer-docs/docs/configuration.rst

    Nginx listens on this port for certificate enrollment requests and proxies them to OTS_LISTENER_PORT.
 Default ``8446``

+.. py:data:: OTS_SSL_CERT_HEADER

+    On most Marti API endpoints, OpenTAKServer will look for the client certificate in this HTTP header to identify the username via the certificate's common name.

+    Default: ``X-Ssl-Cert``

 .. py:data:: OTS_TCP_STREAMING_PORT

    OpenTAKServer listens on this port for TCP connections from ATAK,